vanhoefm/fragattacks/research/README.md

 to assure your network card is properly injecting frames.
 If the client being tested might enter sleep mode, see [Handling sleep mode](#id-handling-sleep).

-The third and fourth commands are not attacks but verify basic defragmentation behaviour of a device and are further discussed below the table.
+The third, fourth, and fifth commands are not attacks but verify basic defragmentation behaviour of a device and are further discussed below the table.

 |             Command              | Short description
 | -------------------------------- | ---------------------------------